Netflix Enters the Pre-School Toy Game

 Without a doubt, there will also be some expectations attached to the slate of shows coming from Netflix’s stable of creators.
 Amongst them is Chris Nee, known for creating the franchise Doc McStuffins and its follow-up Vampirina.
 She has five different projects in the works which cover themes like museum adventures, transforming spirit animals, and dinosaurs.
 Amongst these Ridley Jones has been called out as the direct successor to her previous hits.

-Ridley Jones Logo and Artwork
+Ridley Jones Scaled

 If Indiana Jones were pre-school animation, with a girl lead, it would be Ridley Jones.